wilhei/jsfMultipleTabs/readme.txt

-Szenario 2:
+Scenario 2:
-- Anwendung starten: Home (TestPage.xhtml) wird geöffnet.
+- Start application: Home (TestPage.xhtml) is opened.
-- Folgende aktionen 5 mal wiederholen
+- Repeat the following actions 5 times
-	- Link "ShowValue" anklicken
+	- Click on the link "ShowValue"
-	- Link "Home" anklicken
+	- Click on the link "Home"
-- 5 mal auf BrowserBack klicken
+- Click 5 times on BrowserBack
-- Es erscheint innerhalb der 5 BrowserBack-Klicks folgenden Exception, OBWOHL man von Value auf Home navigiert.
+- Following exception appears within the 5 BrowserBack clicks, although you navigate from Value to Home.
 	Caused by: java.lang.IllegalArgumentException: someValue must be set. at com.pass.project.jsftest.Bean.init(Bean.java:26)
 	...
 64 more